 What do you do when you need to share your knowledge with an audience?
-One of the best ways is to build a PowerPoint presentation that you can use as a supplement when you're speaking.
+One of the best ways is to build a PowerPoint presentation for teaching.
+Use it as a supplement when you're speaking.

 PowerPoint has carved out its place as the go-to presentation software for its ease of use.
-And when you're scrambling to quickly put together a presentation, you need all of the help you can get to focus on the content instead of the slide designs.
+And when you're scrambling to quickly put together a presentation about education, you need all the help you can get to focus on the content instead of the slide designs.

 In this tutorial, I'm going to share my techniques for building an education PowerPoint presentation.
-Even if you're a PowerPoint rookie, the approach I'll show you in this tutorial will yield a professional and informative presentation.
+Even if you're a PowerPoint rookie, you can create a professional and informative education presentation.

 Download Our Free PDF eBook on Making Great Presentations